Literature review | Harm reduction | Feb 25, 2021

 In 2018, expert modelers from various backgrounds met in New York to collaboratively review existing models dealing with the impact of introducing products that were assumed to be MRTPs for modeling purposes on population health.
 The outcome of this work was published in a review authored by the modelers.
 The scientists jointly conclude that introducing MRTPs to the market is likely to have a beneficial effect on population health.

 The best way for someone who smokes to reduce the risks associated with smoking is to quit.
 For smokers who do not choose to quit nicotine or tobacco product use, the introduction of MRTPs to the market is part of the harm reduction strategy.
-In order to be marketed as an MRTP, a product must be scientifically substantiated to significantly reduce harm and/or exposure to harmful toxicants compared to continued smoking and benefit the health of the population as a whole.
+In order to be marketed as an MRTP, a product must be scientifically substantiated to significantly reduce harm and/or exposure to harmful toxicants compared with continued smoking and benefit the health of the population as a whole.

 Infographic of handling the impact of MRPS 2018's implementation